zeek/zeek-docs/doc/scripts/base/bif/option.bif.zeek.rst

    called anytime :zeek:id:`Option::set` is called for the option.

-   :ID: The ID of the option for which change notifications are desired.
+   :param ID: The ID of the option for which change notifications are desired.

-   :on_change: The function that will be called when a change occurs.
+   :param on_change: The function that will be called when a change occurs.
 The
               function can choose to receive two or three parameters: the first parameter is a string containing *ID*, the second parameter is the new option value.
 The third, optional, parameter is the